 Sales tax is collected in the following states:

-Arizona, Arkansas, California, Colorado, Florida, Idaho, Iowa, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, North Carolina, Ohio, Pennsylvania, Texas, and Tennesee.
+Arkansas, California, Colorado, Idaho, Massachusetts, New Jersey, New York, Texas and Virginia.
 If your school is selling books in a state not listed above, we suggest that you speak with your business office to make sure you are compliant in your state.

 The laws governing sales tax vary widely between states.
 Though some schools may be tax exempt, any goods sold for profit (such as a yearbook) may not fall under the tax-exempt status (a technicality that varies from state to state).
 If you need assistance determining if your school, organization, or project is tax exempt, you should consult your organization’s accounting department.
 It is your responsibility to ensure that a valid form is sent.
 We do not take any responsibility for sales tax once a tax-exempt form is submitted.